 - Chartered on February 8, 1693, by King William III and Queen Mary II of England

-- The second oldest college in America
+- The second oldest college in America, and the first to become a university

 - Severed formal ties with Britain in 1776